Dixie Chicks comments on George W. Bush: Media appearances

 On May 21, at the Academy of Country Music Awards ceremony in Las Vegas, the Dixie Chicks' nomination for Entertainer of the Year was announced to boos.
 The award was given to Toby Keith, who had displayed a doctored photo of Maines and the Iraqi president, Saddam Hussein, at his concerts.
 Maines had criticized Keith the previous year, calling his music "blatantly jingoistic".
 During the Dixie Chicks' performance at the ceremony, Maines wore a T-shirt with the letters "FUTK".
-Many took this to mean "Fuck you Toby Keith"; some Dixie Chicks critics responded by wearing T-shirts bearing the letters "FUDC".
-A Dixie Chicks spokesperson said that the acronym stood for "Friends United in Truth and Kindness".
+A Dixie Chicks spokesperson said the letters stood for "Friends united in truth and kindness", but many took it to mean "Fuck you Toby Keith"; some Dixie Chicks critics responded by wearing T-shirts bearing the letters "FUDC".
 In a 2004 interview on Real Time with Bill Maher, Maines said that she had believed that no one would understand the T-shirt.
 The performance drew further criticism from country music stations.

 In July, the Dixie Chicks performed for and donated $10,000 to Rock the Vote, an organization encouraging young adults to register to vote.
-Maines said, "We always felt like we were searching for ways to make an impact outside of music ...
+Maines said, "We always felt like we were searching for ways to make an impact outside of music [...]
 I believe everything that's happened in the last few months happened for a reason.
 A lot of positive things have come from it, and this is just one of them."
 In September, Maguire told the German magazine Der Spiegel that the Dixie Chicks no longer felt part of the country music scene.
 She cited a lack of support from country stars and the experience at the Academy of Country Music Awards, and said: "Instead, we won three Grammys against much stronger competition.
 So we now consider ourselves part of the big rock 'n' roll family."
 By 2004, the Dixie Chicks were still facing reduced ticket sales.
 That year, they joined acts including Springsteen and Pearl Jam for the Vote for Change tour, raising money for causes against Bush's reelection.